aidanberry12/NBA_Scoring_Analysis/README.md

 I used regression models to predict the number of points scored in a specific season for a given NBA player.
 To do this I am going to be training the regression models on the merged data set formed by combining select fields from each of the four datasets that we chose (Players.csv, Seasons_Stats.csv, player_data.csv, NBA All Star Games.xlsx).
 These data sets offer player demographics, season statistics, as well as all-star status of each player.

 This is very valuable information to a team manager/owner and allows them to project how well a player will perform during an upcoming season based on their current demographics, playing history, and accolades.
 This information would also be useful for player trades and determining the value of a player based on how many points they are expected to score in a season.
 Points scored is a key performance metric that basketball fans care about the most, so being able to accurately predict how well a player is going to perform in a season would be very exciting.
 I am also very interested into what features of the player have the greatest impact on the points they will score in a season.
-I hypothesize that All-Star status and position will have the most affect on the response variable, but I wonder if there are any high impact hidden features.
+I hypothesized that All-Star status and position will have the most affect on the response variable, but I wondered if there are any high impact hidden features.

 ## Data Description